TheDoctorAI/AI-Trader/README.md

 Just getting started here...

-Running the notebook locally: `python -m ipykernel install --user --name=aitrader --ip=127.0.0.1`
+Running the notebook locally:

+`python -m ipykernel install --user --name=aitrader`

+`jupyter notebook --ip=127.0.0.1`

+At this point you should be able to switch to your Pipenv's Python as kernel in notebook.